Trick or Treat? Spot the Scary Social Media Scams

-With millions of users worldwide, social networking sites like Facebook and Twitter are unquestionably popular, but Better Business Bureau warns users may be the target of social media scammers.
+With more than 30 million users in the US and Canada, social networking sites like Facebook and Twitter are unquestionably popular, but the Better Business Bureau (BBB) warns that users may be the target of social media scammers.

-BBB advises social media users to be on the lookout for these five common social networking scams:
+BBB warns social media users to be on the lookout for these five common social networking scams:

 Clicking on an ad or a link that takes you to a questionnaire on a website outside Facebook can lead to unwanted results.
-In many cases, the quiz may ask you to enter your cell phone number before you can view your results.
-If the scammers get your number, they can use it to subscribe you to unwanted and expensive text messaging services.
+In many cases, the quiz may ask you to enter your cellphone number before you can view your results.
+If the scammers get your number, you could find yourself subscribed to unwanted and expensive text messaging services.

 Direct messages may appeal to your vanity with a message that suggests you can be seen in a compromising or flattering way at a certain website.
-The link to the website downloads malware to your computer.
+The link to the website actually prompts you to unwittingly download malware to your computer.

 Clickjackers on Facebook entice you to copy-and-paste text into your browser bar by posting tempting offers, leading users to inadvertently download malicious code.
 Clickjackers then take control of your account, spamming your friends and further spreading their scam.
 Be suspicious of any too-good-to-be-true offers, such as free coffee or pizza from well known retailers.

 Videos with sensational headlines get users to visit an outside website and download malware in the disguise of a video player.
 If you click on the video, you will be prompted to “upgrade your Flash player now” and will then be asked to download a file which contains a ‘worm’.
 If you download and install the file, your computer will automatically log in to Facebook and send similar messages to your friends.
 Never download a file after clicking on a link.